NCEAS/nceas-training/contributing.md

 - Add a training event with a Pull Request

 ## Getting started
 For this repository, contributors use a [forking workflow](https://learning.nceas.ucsb.edu/2023-04-coreR/session_17.html#forking-workflow).
-This means contributors make edits to the materials from this repository in their forked copy of `nceas-training` and to merge these edits to `NCEAS/nceas-training` (the original repository) then they open a pull request (PR).
+This means contributors make edits to files from the `NCEAS/nceas-training` repository in their forked copy of `nceas-training`, and to merge these edits to `NCEAS/nceas-training` (the original repository) they open a pull request (PR).

+We use pull requests to review and discuss changes before merging contributor's additions or new features into `NCEAS/nceas-training`.
+See documentation on pull requests [here]((https://help.github.com/articles/about-pull-requests/) and [here](https://www.atlassian.com/git/tutorials/making-a-pull-request).

 To contribute to this repository, use these steps to get started: